ut-cs378-vision-2014fall/projects/project_0/README.md

 You can `git push` as often as you like before the submission deadline.
 At the deadline, we'll take a snapshot of your GitHub repository and use that for grading.
 If you submit your solution late, be sure to notify the TA by email as described in [the syllabus](https://github.com/ut-cs378-vision-2014fall/course-info).

 For this first assignment, if all the unit tests pass, and you have no style errors, you'll receive full credit!
-Points will be deducted for each failing test and for style violations.
+Points will be deducted from a maximum of 100 for each failing test and for style violations:
+* -20 points per failing test, up to -60 total
+* -5 per 5 lint errors, up to -20 total